-Berliner Festspiele stands for a cultural programme where the new becomes visible.
-All year round, they host a multitude of festivals, exhibitions and individual events in two houses – the Haus der Berliner Festspiele in Schaperstraße and the Martin-Gropius-Bau near Potsdamer Platz – and other venues in the city.
+Berliner Festspiele stand for a cultural programme where the new becomes visible.
+All year round, Berliner Festspiele host a multitude of festivals, exhibitions and individual events in two houses – the Haus der Berliner Festspiele at Schaperstraße and the Gropius Bau near Potsdamer Platz – and other venues in the city.
 The combination and network of a festival house and an exhibition hall bears special potential for interdisciplinary project formats and the interaction of different forms of art.

-An annual programme includes 12 to 15 exhibitions at Martin-Gropius-Bau, the festivals MaerzMusik – Festival for Time Issues, Theatertreffen, Musikfest Berlin and Jazzfest Berlin, the programme series Immersion and Circus as well as four national contests for young people in the fields of theatre, dance, music and creative writing.
+An annual programme includes the exhibitions and events at Gropius Bau, the festivals MaerzMusik – Festival for Time Issues, Theatertreffen, Musikfest Berlin and Jazzfest Berlin, the programme series Immersion as well as four National Contests for young people in the fields of theatre, dance, music and creative writing.
 In addition, there are education programmes, international guest performances, special events, venue rentals and conferences.